OCF Connector for Amazon Athena: Install and Configure

 Password

-Specify the access key secret of your IAM user account.
+Specify the secret access key of your IAM user account.

 Parameter